Work from home - pro, cons, and solutions on how to better communicate

-There are also some perks that mean more to fewer people like having the fridge nearby :), eating home-cooked meals, improve self-discipline or having the time to invest in personal projects.
+There are also some perks that mean more to fewer people like having a fridge nearby :), eating home-cooked meals, improving self-discipline, or having the time to invest in personal projects.
 These are all great examples of how one person can always see the bright side of things.

 Some other issues were the fact that work is going at a slower pace, it’s hard for a software engineer to work on a computer without a monitor or that you have kids at home that are screaming all the time :).

 It is important to find also the not-so-pleasant things with this activity.
 Asking this question allows you to see what things you can improve or how you can help your team adjust to these times.
 In some cases, you find out that some investments are worthwhile, like our coffee machine :).

 The challenge here is to get your brain working and invest in finding ways to engage and melt down the barriers of distance.